-In August 2022, the Company completed a follow-on offering of 8,740,000 shares of its common stock, including the full exercise of the underwriters' option to purchase 1,140,000 additional shares of common stock, at a public offering price of \$23.00 per share.
-Net proceeds from this follow-on offering, after deducting underwriting discounts and commissions and other expenses, were \$192.6 million.
+In September 2023, the Company completed a follow-on primary offering of 12,006,000 shares of its common stock, including the full exercise of the underwriters' option to purchase up to 1,566,000 additional shares of common stock, at a public offering price of \$23.00 per share, and entered into forward sale agreements relating to all such shares.
+All shares were physically settled as of March 2024 and the Company realized net proceeds from this offering, after deducting underwriting discounts and commissions and other expenses, of \$263.4 million.

-In February 2023, the Company completed a follow-on primary offering of 8,855,000 shares of its common stock, including the full exercise of the underwriters' option to purchase 1,155,000 additional shares of common stock, at a public offering price of \$24.60 per share, and entered into forward sale agreements relating to all such shares.
-Assuming full physical settlement of the forward sale agreements, net proceeds from this offering, after deducting underwriting discounts and commissions and other expenses and making certain other adjustments as provided in the forward sale agreements, are expected to be \$208.9 million.
-Through March 31, 2023, the Company physically settled 4,433,599 shares under the forward sale agreements relating to this offering, realizing net proceeds of \$105.0 million.
-The Company is required to settle the balance of the forward sale agreements by February 2024.
+In March 2024, the Company completed a follow-on primary offering of 10,350,000 shares of its common stock, including the full exercise of the underwriters' option to purchase up to 1,350,000 additional shares of common stock, at a public offering price of \$24.75 per share, and entered into forward sale agreements relating to all such shares.
+Through March 31, 2024, the Company physically settled 2,521,148 shares under the forward sale agreements relating to this offering, realizing net proceeds of \$60.0 million.
+Including shares physically settled to date and assuming full physical settlement of the remaining forward sale agreements, net proceeds from this offering, after deducting underwriting discounts and commissions and other expenses and making certain other adjustments as provided in the forward sale agreements, are expected to be \$244.2 million.
+The Company is required to settle the balance of these forward sale agreements by March 2025.